Attention Business Owners: Submit your Federal BOI Report by March 21, 2025

 • Implied: A legally binding agreement created by the actions, behavior, or circumstances of the parties involved without written proof.

 The Pennsylvania Uniform Commercial Code (UCC) and Title 13 govern business transactions involving the sale of goods.
-Other business agreements are subject to Pennsylvania statutes, common law, and private law.
+Other business contracts are subject to Pennsylvania statutes, common law, and private law.

 Moreover, PA includes a four-year statute of limitations for most breach of contract issues.